forwardemail/forwardemail.net/app/views/docs/self-hosted-solution/index.md

 The architecture includes containers for:

-* Web interface for administration
+* Web interface for administration, plus an API server for programmatic access
+* An nginx SNI router that terminates TLS on port 443 and proxies to the web, API, CalDAV, and CardDAV apps
-* SMTP server for outbound email
+* SMTP server for outbound email and an MX server for inbound mail
 * IMAP/POP3 servers for email retrieval
 * CalDAV server for calendars
 * CardDAV server for contacts
+* SQLite server for secure, encrypted mailbox storage, plus a SQLite worker that runs mailbox backups, `VACUUM`s, and alias-password rotations
+* Scheduled job runners (Bree) for the web/API, outbound, and SQLite tiers
-* Database for configuration storage
+* MongoDB for configuration storage
 * Redis for caching and performance
-* SQLite for secure, encrypted mailbox storage

 > \[!NOTE]
 > Be sure to check out our [self-hosted developer guide](https://forwardemail.net/self-hosted)